cozy living room

 You don’t need to spend a fortune to achieve beautiful living room decor.
 Thrifting and DIY projects are your best friends here.
 Look for unique furniture pieces at thrift stores, flea markets, or online marketplaces.
 A fresh coat of paint or new hardware can completely transform an old dresser or side table.

 Update existing textiles.
 New cushion covers, a stylish throw blanket, or even a DIY macrame wall hanging can make a big difference.
 Painting an accent wall is also a cost-effective way to add color and drama.
-Consider peel-and-stick wallpaper for a temporary, renter-friendly update.
+Consider peel-and-stick wallpaper for an easy, impactful update on a budget.

-What are common living room decor mistakes to avoid?
+What are the latest living room decor trends for 2026?

 How can I make my small living room feel bigger?